-Urgently needed services outside the United States are covered.

-\$135 copay for urgently needed services outside of the United States.\
+Services that are covered for you What you must pay when you get these services Urgently needed services outside the United States are covered. \$140 copay for urgently needed services outside of the United States.
 You pay this amount even if you are admitted to the hospital within 24 hours for the same condition.
 You are covered for up to \$50,000 every year for emergency or urgently needed services outside the United States.

-Vision care

-Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts

-\$10 copay for all other eye exams to diagnose and treat diseases of the eye.
+Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$5 copay for all other eye exams to diagnose and treat diseases of the eye.
 Prior Authorization may be required.

-• For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older

-• For people with diabetes, screening for diabetic retinopathy is covered once per year

-• One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)

-In addition, our plan covers the following supplemental (i.e., routine) vision services:
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copay for a Medicare-covered glaucoma screening.
+Referral may be required. • For people with diabetes, screening for diabetic retinopathy is covered once per year \$0 copay for Medicare-covered retinal exam for diabetic members.
+Prior Authorization may be required. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate external operations, you cannot reserve the \$0 copay for Medicare-covered eyewear. have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Prior Authorization may be required.
+In addition, our plan covers the following supplemental (i.e., routine) vision services: Supplemental (i.e., routine) vision:

 - 1 routine eye exam every year.
 The routine eye exam includes a glaucoma test for people who are at risk for glaucoma and a retinal exam for diabetics.

 - Unlimited pairs of prescription eyewear every year up to a maximum benefit of \$300 every year.
 Covered eyewear includes any of the following:

 - Eyeglasses (frame and lenses) or

-- Eyeglass lenses only or
+- o Eyeglass lenses only or

 - o Eyeglass frames only or

 - Contact lenses instead of eyeglasses or

 - Vision hardware upgrades